flox/floxdocs/docs/concepts/flox-vs-containers.md

     Adding another package at a later date requires editing the first `RUN` command.
     This requires rebuilding later layers,
-    such as the one that installs Python 3.10.
+    such as the one that installs `Python 3.10`.

 ---